trevordmiller/device-setup/README.md

 ## Setup

-Assuming a Unix environment is being used (like macOS, Linux, or Windows Subsystem for Linux) with [Homebrew](https://brew.sh) installed.
+Assuming a Unix environment is being used (like macOS, Linux, or Windows Subsystem for Linux).

-- Run `brew install git` to install Git.
+- Install [Homebrew](https://brew.sh) based on your Unix environment.
 - Run `brew install rustup-init && rustup-init` to install Rust.
 - Run `cargo install trevordmiller` to install the `trevordmiller` binary.
 - Run `trevordmiller setup` to setup my remaining machine state.